Skip to main content

 Focus on professional attributes, not personal impressions

-✅ “She has strong technical knowledge and would be a very desirable candidate for any business in this industry.
+✅ “She has strong technical skills and would be a very desirable candidate for any business in this industry.
 If appointed, we should discuss her career goals to make sure she is engaged and challenged in the role.”

 ❌ “She could do the job, but seemed bored and a little aloof during our chat.
 I wonder if she really wants this job.”